veloren/book/src/players/roadmap.md

 How it works

 Every piece of equipment, consisting of armor and weapons, starts off with 12/12 charges of durability with each death reducing said charge by 1.
 Durability has no effect on the stats of the equipment for a vast majority of charge, with the player only seeing a reduction in stats once the armor reaches 4/12 durability and steeply continues to decline the closer it gets to 0/12.
 Once a piece of equipment reaches 0/12 durability the item will still be usable, however, due to the steep decline in stats it becomes unviable for combat.
-A player can repair their damaged items at repair benches found in towns, costing the primary material and, at higher levels, some quantity of Velorite.
+A player can repair their damaged items at repair benches found in towns, costing Velorite and the primary material at lower levels.

 Why do we want this?